vohrakunal/parkinglotproblem-python/README.md

 ## Authors
 * **Kunal Vohra** -*Owner and Developer*- [kv](https://github.com/kunalvohra94)
->  For any suggestions or improvements or other queries write to me [kv] Email(mailto:kunalvohra1994@gmail.com)
+>  For any suggestions or improvements or other queries write to me [kv](mailto:kunalvohra94@gmail.com)